Tanmay-V22315/Project-BRIGHTNICK7000/README.md

 -https://github.com/nmstoker/SimpleSpeechLoop
 <br>
 https://www.wolframcloud.com/ (Don't worry, we're using the offline WolframEngine (Don't want it?
-You guessed it right, Don't worry again, you can configure it to use the cloud, you will have to sign up either way))
+You guessed it right, Don't worry again, you can configure it to use the cloud, you will have to sign up either way unfortunately))
 <br>
 https://www.wolfram.com/engine/
 <br>